Giorgio Moroder: 1984–1993: Recognition and hiatus

 In 1984, Moroder compiled a new restoration and edit of the silent film Metropolis (1927) and provided it with a contemporary soundtrack.
 This soundtrack includes seven pop music tracks from Pat Benatar, Jon Anderson, Adam Ant, Billy Squier, Loverboy, Bonnie Tyler and Freddie Mercury.
 He integrated the original intertitles into the film as subtitles as a means of improving continuity.
 Since the original speed was unknown this choice was controversial.
 Known as the "Moroder version", it sparked debate among film buffs, with outspoken critics and supporters of the film falling into equal camps.
 Most critics agree that, the opinion of film purists aside, Moroder's version was a welcome addition.
 In 1984, Moroder worked with Philip Oakey of the Human League to make the album Philip Oakey & Giorgio Moroder, which was a UK singles chart hit with "Together in Electric Dreams", title track to the 1984 film Electric Dreams.
-The same year saw him collaborating with Kajagoogoo frontman Limahl for their worldwide hit "The NeverEnding Story".
+The same year saw him collaborating with Kajagoogoo frontman Limahl for his worldwide hit "The NeverEnding Story".

 In 1986, Moroder collaborated with his protégé Harold Faltermeyer (of "Axel F") and lyricist Tom Whitlock to create the score for the film Top Gun (1986) which included Kenny Loggins' hit "Danger Zone" and Berlin's "Take My Breath Away".
 He wrote the theme song to the film Over the Top, "Meet Me Half Way", also performed by Loggins.
 In 1987, Moroder produced and co-wrote Falco's song "Body Next to Body".
 Moroder wrote the official theme songs, "Reach Out", for the 1984 Los Angeles Olympics, and "Hand in Hand", for the 1988 Seoul Olympics and "Un'estate italiana" for the 1990 FIFA World Cup.
-On 12 March 1992 Moroder released his fourteenth studio album, Forever Dancing, his last solo project for years and he took a long hiatus in 1993.
+On 12 March 1992, Moroder released his fourteenth studio album, Forever Dancing, his last solo project for years and he began a long hiatus in 1993.
 For two decades he released no new albums, focusing largely on remixes and visual art during most of the 1990s and early 2000s.
 With Daniel Walker he produced a soundtrack for Leni Riefenstahl's last film Impressionen unter Wasser.
-His song Forever Friends has been featured in the Olympic Games in Beijing 2008.
+His song Forever Friends was featured in the Olympic Games in Beijing 2008.